4Drea4/Task_Management/task-manager/README.md

 ### Solutions

-1. I continued to read through the directions, and utilized examples to pull relevant props, and created necessary functions to the best of my ability.
+1. I continued to read through the directions, and utilized examples to create that task manager.
 2. I pulled every resource I could out of my aresenal, in depth explanations with instructors, watching numerous videos available on youtube, reading react documentation, discussing concepts with classmates, not sleeping enough, playing react in the background as I sleep hoping that the white noise seeps into my brain as I sleep.
-3.
-4.

 ## Reflection
 1. How did you ensure unique keys for your list items?